OUR MISSION

 Director of Training/Psychologist/Supervisor, Meier Clinics

 Dr. Marquie provides counseling for adolescents, adults, and older adults within individual, family, and marital sessions.
 She integrates psychodynamic and insight-oriented approaches for an eclectic style of therapy to meet the needs of her clients.
-She provides treatment and supervision as Meier Clinics.
+She provides treatment and supervision as Meier Clinics’ Director of Training.
 (PsyD, Wheaton College)

 Jane Jung, PsyD